The majorant method for the fermionic effective action: The Renormalization Group Transformation and Polchinski's Equation

 which, as in the bosonic case, satisfies a semi-group property

 Hence, the RG transformation induces a dynamics for the evolution of $f$, called the \textit{bare action} from now on, as the system changes with different energy scales.
 Following the notations and ideas in \cite{BryWri}, we would like to implement a continuous scale decomposition of the covariance matrix $A$, in which case the evolution law of the RG transformation is governed by a \textit{flow equation}, that is, a partial differential equation (PDE) referred to as the \textit{Polchinski equation}.
-Thus, the basic hypothesis of our analysis is that $A$ can be decomposed as an integral
+Thus, the basic hypothesis of our analysis is that $A$ is a $C^1$ function of a parameter $t$, hence can be decomposed as an integral